 Plan more fun with our Shenandoah National Park Day Trip Planner: Things to Do in the Central District.

 Graves Mountain Farm Apple Harvest Festival, Syria VA

-Tucked at the base of the Shenadoah’s Graves Mountain Lodge hosts an Apple Harvest Festival on October weekends.
-Food; bluegrass music and cloggers; and over 70 arts and crafts vendors enjoy a day of family-friendly apple season fun.
+2020 Festival details TBA.
+Tucked at the base of the Shenandoah’s Graves Mountain Lodge hosts an Apple Harvest Festival on October weekends.
+Food, bluegrass music and cloggers, and over 70 arts and crafts vendors enjoy a day of family-friendly apple season fun.
 Kids will love the hayrides, hay mountain, hay maze, moon bounces, and pony rides.
-The harvest festival is open 10:00 – 4:30 Saturdays and Sundays.
+In 2020, the harvest festival was open 10:00 – 4:30 Saturdays and Sundays.

 National Apple Harvest Festival at Hollabaugh Brothers, Biglerville PA

 2020 Festival canceled in 2020.
 The National Apple Harvest Festival has celebrated apple season for over 50 years.
 The festival near Gettysburg runs the first two weekends of October.
 Enjoy hundreds of arts and crafts dealers, demonstrations, contests, food stands, and entertainment in the heart of Pennsylvania Apple Country.
 Admission to the festival is $10, ages 12 and up, under 12 free.
 Seniors and military ID holders are $9 and a 2-day pass is $17.
 Hours are 8:00 – 6:00 Saturdays, to 5:00 Sundays.